ChengGong-BGC/hugo-academic-webpage/content/publication/impacts-of-ozone‐vegetation-interactions-on-ozone-pollution-episodes-in-north-china-and-the-yangtze-river-delta/index.md

 ---
-title: Impacts of Ozone‐Vegetation Interactions on Ozone Pollution Episodes in North China and the Yangtze River Delta
+title: Impacts of Ozone-Vegetation Interactions on Ozone Pollution Episodes in North China and the Yangtze River Delta
 publication_types:
   - "2"